Kaspersky Password Manager Review 2023

 Support

-Since Kaspersky Lab offers a wide range of products, support doesn't focus exclusively on the needs of Password Manager customers.
+Since Kaspersky Lab offers a wide range of products, support doesn't focus exclusively on the needs of the users of its password manager.
 As a result, it might take a while to find the right answers in the FAQs.

-You can request direct support via email, live chat, or hotline, 24/7, whereby you must first specify the product you're using, your operating system, and other parameters.
-The live chat and hotline are somewhat hidden, indicating that Kaspersky likely wants to reduce the number of support requests it receives.
+You can request direct support via email, live chat, or hotline, 24/7, however, you will have to specify the product you're using and operating system, as well as provide some other information.
+The live chat and hotline are somewhat hidden, indicating that Kaspersky wants to reduce the number of support requests it receives.

 During testing, we received an answer to our email query after 4 hours, and an immediate response in the live chat.